brickcraft-mc/brickcraft-mc.github.io/data/faq.md

 At this point in time I've spent more than 90 hours of concentrated work on Brickcraft.
 /?

-?[I'm a new Patron but the download page sends me back to the Patreon subscription page] Patreon needs some time to announce the news of your pledge to the Brickcraft website.
-After you subscribed on [Patreon](https://patreon.com), wait between 5 to 10 minutes and you should be able to download what you paid for.
-/?

-?[I'm a Patron but the download page tells me that my email is blocked] Patreon is blocking information requests of users who haven't verified their email address.
+?[I'm a Patron but it says that my email is blocked] Patreon is blocking information requests of users who haven't verified their email address.
 Without your email address connected to your account the website can't tell wether you are a Patron or not.

 Try verifying your email address on [Patreon](https://patreon.com), if that won't help contact @AlexTestria on Patreon, [Discord](https://Discord.gg/uBhFaBG) or by email.